sgoeschl/presentations/javameetup/openapi/slides/openapi.md

 ![inline](./images/combine.and-extemd-model-definitions.jpg)

 ^ You have a bunch of response pages
-Paging support adds a lot of boiler-plate code
+Paging support adds a lot of boilerplate code

 ---